Leafwing-Studios/asm-docs/docs/signals/decisions.md

    2. If the unit is holding an object, the intent changes to dump.
    3. Otherwise, clear intent.
 2. For each adjacent, passable tile:
-   1. Sum all negative perceptions and the product of the intent signal and the corresponding signal sensitivity, producing a net perception for that tile.
+   1. Add the strain-specific negative perception of a tile and the product of the intent signal and the corresponding signal sensitivity, producing a net perception for that tile.
 3. Set the destination tile as the tile with the highest net perception.
 4. Move to the destination tile.